 Interestingly enough, late 90s clothing styles are not too drastically different than they are today.
 In the 1990s, musicians had a much greater influence on what young people wore than designers.
 All a kid in Kansas had to do was turn on MTV for the latest east and west coast styles of the moment.

-If you want to read more about a certain year, click on the plus sign next to the year below.
+For significantly more detail about a certain year in 1990s fashion, click on the plus sign next to the year below.

 Fashion in 1990